Find Trade Colleges

 Mental Health Services majors at MATC take out an average of $22,594 in student loans while working on their Associate Degree.

 A rank of #4 on this year’s list means Northcentral Technical College is a great place for mental & social health services students working on their associate degree.
-North Central Technical College is a medium-sized public school located in the small city of Wausau.
+North Central Technical College is a moderately-sized public school located in the small city of Wausau.

 About 91% of the students majoring in mental health services at the school are women while 9% are male.